Central West 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are eight main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, New Zealand, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of the Indian Ocean, eastern Australia, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 6 June to 10 June, 19 June to 23 June, and 24 June to 28 June.
-Rain events originating in the tropics and moving south are possible about 30 May to 3 June, and 11 June to 15 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 13 August to 17 August, 21 August to 25 August, and 26 August to 30 August.
+Rain events originating in the tropics and moving south are possible about 2 August to 6 August.